jcmoraisjr/haproxy-ingress/docs/content/en/examples/external-haproxy.md

 ### Liveness probe

-Default HAProxy Ingress deployment has a liveness probe to an haproxy's health check URI.
-This example changes the liveness probe from the HAProxy Ingress container to the haproxy one.
+Default N42 Gateway deployment has a liveness probe to an haproxy's health check URI.
+This example changes the liveness probe from the N42 Gateway container to the haproxy one.